 2.1.2 - Two Categorical Variables

-- Two-Way Table
+Two-Way Contingency Table Section

-- Segmented Bar Chart
+Stacked Bar Chart Section

-Also known as a stacked bar chart, one categorical variable is represented on the x-axis while the second categorical variable is denoted within the bars.
-Minitab Express will not construct a stacked bar chart, but other softwares will.
-The segmented bar chart below was constructed using Excel.
+A stacked bar chart is also known as a segmented bar chart.
+One categorical variable is represented on the x-axis and the second categorical variable is displayed as different parts (i.e., segments) of each bar.
+Minitab Express cannot be used to construct stacked bar charts, however many other software programs will.
+The stacked bar chart below was constructed using the statistical software program R.

-- Clustered Bar Chart
+Clustered Bar Chart Section